 With these meanings in mind, let’s look at the verses again for context.

-Read Paul’s teaching in Ephesians 4 (click the link to read the whole chapter).
-He is teaching us to do a few things worthy of our vocation.
+Read Paul’s teaching in Ephesians 4:1-32 (click the link to read the whole chapter).
+He is teaching us what we should be doing.

 - We are to put away the old conversation, the old man

-- We are to put away the lying, stealing and all things pertaining to the old life
+- We are to put away the lying, stealing, and all things pertaining to the old life and

 - and do the right thing of being kind to one another and tenderhearted and forgiving each other.

 When we put away the old nature and take on the new nature, the opposite of grief is happening.
 The Spirit is joyful with us.
-When we do the deeds of the flesh, we distress and grieve the Spirit of God.
+When we do the deeds of the flesh (sin), we distress and grieve the Holy Spirit of God.

 In the Thessalonian passage (1 Thess 5:19), Paul is teaching the believers about the coming of the Lord and to stay alert in the light.
 He is reminding them to